A Web3 Naming Layer for the AI Agent Economy

 Core Benefits of Agent Domains

-• Human-friendly: Easier to remember and share than raw wallet addresses or smart contract links.
+Human-friendly: Easier to remember and share than raw wallet addresses or blockchain identifiers.

-• Interoperable: Compatible with multiple low-cost blockchains like BNB, Polygon, Base, or Solana - though functionality may vary by platform.
+Interoperable: Compatible with multiple supported blockchains such as BNB Chain, Polygon, Base, and Solana, although functionality may vary by ecosystem and resolver support.

 🛡️ This does not affect ownership on Freename, but may create ambiguity across ecosystems.
 However, owning and using a name first can strengthen priority and long-term protection of your name across platforms. - and therefore, for strategic names, you may wish to consider trademark protection.
 Learn more on our Guide page.